CraftAcademyLabs/ca_course/week7/cooper_client_react/10_the_cooper_client_in_react.md

 export default CooperCalculator;
 ```

 If you run the component test now, both tests should go green.
-Let's run the feature tests again, everything should go green right.
 We have a component that displays the correct result.
 If not then go over your code carefully again.
+Let's run the feature tests again, at this point you could think that they would go green.
 BUT, as you can see when we run the feature tests, nothing has changed.
 That's because we haven't actually rendered the `DiplayCooperResult` component in the `App` component.
 Consequently, we haven't passed in any props to the `DisplayCooperResult` component.
 At the moment the application is not storing what gets written in the input fields.
 So, the actual `DiplayCooperResult` component works, but not with the rest of the application.
 This is the reason they are called component tests.

 ## Connecting our app